AL0YSI0US/-BusMall/README.md

 The biggest hurdle I have had is with my naming conventions.
 Bus mall really drove this home with DOM rendering and labeling sections or containers etc. Mess those up and you may just have those fuddles follow you into the css.
 I have had moments where I though data was not populating only to find out that I never set any styling parameters to show my said data.

-My ongoing strategy is to ease up on how I want to name things because sometimes what i want to call something poorly reflects what that something does.
+My ongoing strategy is to ease up on how I want to name things because sometimes what I want to call something poorly reflects what that something does.

-Another sttrategy = ***This stuffs all hard = ask questions but even better dont be afraid to say you dont know what questions to ask.
-Just reach for some support.***
+Another sttrategy = ***This stuffs all hard*** = **ask questions but even better dont be afraid to say you dont know what questions to ask.
+Just reach for some support.**

 ### L I N K S  &  R E S O U R C E S